sanjayrao77/pythonshp/README.md

 1. "wiki1" sets 1000x1000 pixel output with some simple defaults.
 1. "wiki2" is like wiki1 but adds hypsometric tints (bitmaps) to the backgrounds.

-Currently 4 map types are supported: locatormap, euromap, countrymap and maximap.
+Currently 5 map types are supported: locatormap, euromap, countrymap, maximap and pointmap.
 1. "locatormap" shows a sphere and is intended to identify the location of the shape in the world.
 1. "euromap" shows a map of the European Union and is intended to identify a member country.
 1. "countrymap" shows a country with its surroundings.
 It's intended to show State/Province/District detail.
 1. "maximap" almost-maximally zooms in on a shape to show shape detail.
+1. "pointmap" makes generic maps, given a center and zoom level.

 Given a map style and a map type, the only element missing to make a map is a location.
 Instructions follow to find a location name.